Parma Farnese Duchy, food and music valley

 The Bourbons and Marie Louise of Austria

 After the extinction of the Parma Farnese Duchy in 1731, the town passes under the control of the Bourbons of Spain.
 After the Napoleonic turmoil period, the duchy is given in life annuity to Napoleon’s wife.
 That was also the daughter of the Emperor of Austria, Marie Louise.
-It seems that she entered in the popular myth as “the beloved sovereign.”
+It seems that she entered into the popular myth as “the beloved sovereign.”
 In 1847, at the death of Marie Louise, the Bourbons return prevailing until 1860, when Parma becomes part the Kingdom of Italy.